bonitoo-io/go-sql-bigquery/README.md

 #  BigQuery SQL Driver for Golang
-This is an implementation of the BigQuery Client as a database/sql/driver for easy integration and usage.
+This is an implementation of the BigQuery Client as a `database/sql/driver` for easy integration and usage.

 # Goals of project

-This project is meant to be a basic database/sql driver implementation for Golang so that developers can easily use tools like Gorm, and *sql.DB functions, with Google's BigQuery database.
+This project is meant to be a basic `database/sql` driver implementation for Golang so that developers can easily use `*sql.DB` functions with Google's BigQuery database.

-# Usage

-Check out the example application in the `examples` directory, for a few examples.
+Unlike the original project, this driver
+- does __not__ contain ORM extension
+- provides explicit authentication support in connection string
+- contains no logging

 # Authentication